Racecourse Guide

 High Draw ★

 Across 620 races: high 35.7%, mid 33.2%, low 31.1%.
 In 12+ runner fields: high 37.4%, mid 32.6%, low 30.0%.
-The bias matches the 6f pattern and holds across the largest sample in the HRB data set for Doncaster.
+The bias matches the 6f pattern and holds across the largest sample in the stalls data set for Doncaster.
 The Flying Childers Stakes and other 7f feature races run on this configuration — the draw angle applies to Group races as well as handicaps.

 1m straight / Lincoln config (278 races)